|Activities & Involvement||Living on Campus||Commuter & Off-Campus Living||Resources|

 Student Union, Room 3504

-The Office of Student Involvement is committed to student involvement on The University of Toledo's campus and in the community.
+The Office of Student Involvement & Leadership is committed to student involvement on The University of Toledo's campus and in the community.
 Located in the Student Union, the office provides quality programs, services, and leadership opportunities that enrichstudents' experiences outside of the classroom.
 The office is responsible for the following areas of student involvement: Commuter Students and Off-Campus Services, Greek Life, Student Organizations, Student Activities and Programming, and Leadership Programming.
-In addition, the Office of Student Involvement is responsible for the advisement of several major events on campus that are rich in history and tradition at UT: Homecoming, Dance Marathon, Songfest, Student Activities Fair, Blood Drives, Leadership Speaker Series, Leadership UT, First Week/First Reads, and many more.
+In addition, the Office of Student Involvement & Leadership supports several major events on campus that are rich in history and tradition at UT: Homecoming, Rockethon, Songfest, Student Activities Fair, Blood Drives, Leadership UT, First Week/First Reads, and many more.

 Student Union, Room 3512

 UT's Student Government is dedicated to embracing and empowering the student body through the principles of democracy.
 They actively pursue these ideals through serving as the primary advocate for students; fostering a positive, student-centered atmosphere committed to all forms of diversity; engaging the students, faculty, staff, administration and community to strengthen bonds within the UT family; and instilling a significant sense of pride throughout the campus and community by celebrating the excellence and legacy of The University of Toledo.

 Greek Life is a proud member of the Office of Student Involvement & Leadership.
 We provide support to UT's twenty-nine social fraternities and sororities.
 The office offers leadership, academic, and educational opportunities for Greek students.
 We also have a Greek Lounge where students can access the Internet, study, or hang out between classes.
 We are inclusive and welcome all students to learn more about Greek Life.

 Student Recreation Center